advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 }
 ```

-The code describes a mechanism where the SQL thread waits if the recorded low-water-mark (LWM)—which signifies that a transaction and all prior transactions have been committed—is less than the last committed value of the transaction being replayed.
+The code describes a mechanism where the SQL thread waits if the recorded low-water-mark (LWM)â€”which signifies that a transaction and all prior transactions have been committedâ€”is less than the last committed value of the transaction being replayed.
 In MySQL, it is the SQL thread that waits, rather than the worker threads.
 This waiting mechanism significantly restricts the replay speed.

 Finally, let's examine the problems related to MySQL secondary replay in a NUMA environment.
 The following figure shows the test results of MySQL secondary replay: